VandyHacks-Internal/vandyhacks-dev-assessment-internal/questions/level0/two/README.md

 # Level 0, Problem 2
-A common operation that Vaken (our hackathon registration system, open sourced [here](https://github.com/Vandyhacks/vaken)) has to perform is filtering hackers based on specific queries.
+A common operation that Vaken (our hackathon registration system, open sourced [here](https://github.com/Vandyhacks/vaken)) has to perform is filtering attendees (we refer to them as "hackers") based on specific queries.
 In this question, you'll be provided sample hacker data in JSON format.

 ## Question
 How many of the hackers have some sort of dietary restriction?
 That includes allergies.